 A bit about Sergeenko.
 She is 33; a former model.
-She is, as the New York Times wrote in 2012 piece, entitled, The Czarinas Are Back, "one of a contingent of wealthy young Russian women who are becoming a highly visible, if not ostentatious, presence at the couture shows in Paris."
-In fact, Ulyana's image was front and center in the piece.
+She is, as the New York Times wrote in 2012 piece, entitled, The Czarinas Are Back, "One of a contingent of wealthy young Russian women who are becoming a highly visible, if not ostentatious, presence at the couture shows in Paris."
+In fact, Sergeenko's image was front and center in the piece.
 Her image is also used as the face of the New York Times' subsequently article, The Circus of Fashion, in which Suzy Menkes called out the "the people outside fashion shows [who] are like peacocks."
-(The New York Times has since changed its tune very recently, writing on the heels of the Spring/Summer 2015 couture shoes that thanks to political complications in Russia and a "titanic" fall in the value of the ruble, the Russian Fashion Pack was not in quite full force this season.
-That did not stop Sergeenko from showing.
-She showed her S/S couture collection in Paris, albeit in a presentation setting, not an elaborate runway format).

-What that collection, complete with silk chemisier gowns, lamp-shade skirts, jewel-toned bustiers, nipped-waists, hand-painted beaded fringe, and bloomers as pants, and the ones that have followed (think: Fall/Winter 2014 and Spring/Summer 2015) have made explicitly clear is that these garments are not for the faint of heart or the regular woman.
+What that collection - complete with silk chemisier gowns, lamp-shade skirts, jewel-toned bustiers, nipped-waists, hand-painted beaded fringe, and bloomers as pants - and the ones that have followed (think: Fall/Winter 2014 and Spring/Summer 2015) have made explicitly clear is that these garments are not for the faint of heart or the regular woman.
 This is for the couture customer.
-Someone like Ulyana.
+Someone like Ulyana, herself, in fact.
 And just like any good brand ambassador, Ulyana plays the role.
-Sure, we have seen her in jeans a handful of times, but her designs, just like the creations of others that she puts together for her own wear, feel oddly natural when you consider them together.
-One look at her fashion week attire or her couture collection out of the context of the whole picture feels disjointed.
-But when you see her modern-day take on traditional Russian influences, it works on her.

-So, whether Ulyana's parading around like all of the other shameless street style stars or whether she is actually one of the authentic ones is largely up for debate.
-What is not up for debate: She is a terribly smart business woman, who made the transition from street style star to couturier all based on her outlandishly unique (aka strategically created aka curated for attention, etc.) "personal style," and for that, and that reason alone, I like her.
+With this in mind, whether Ulyana's parading around like all of the other street style stars or whether she is actually one of the authentic ones is largely up for debate.
+What is not up for debate: She is something of a smart business woman, who made the transition from street style star to couturier all based on her outlandishly unique (aka: strategically created aka curated for attention, etc.) "personal style," and for that, and that reason alone, I like her.
 It does not mean she's not a fame whore, though.